Wander Labs

 What’s the time commitment? +

-You commit to one project over the long run, an 8 to 12 week roadmap to start, running until it’s genuinely shippable.
+You commit to one Quest over the long run, an 8 to 12 week roadmap to start, running until it’s genuinely shippable.
 The ideal cadence is posting progress two or three times a week in your channel.
 There’s no hard minimum and no cap.
 What matters is consistent forward motion, not hours logged.

 Is everything public, and can I pause? +